Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * [Q&A: Any plans for bigger foundations?](./transcriptions/yt-uUFy6qyZLKo.md) https://www.youtube.com/watch?v=uUFy6qyZLKo

 #### [August 25th, 2020 Livestream](./2020-08-25.md)
+* Q&A: What about holes for Foundations? https://www.youtube.com/watch?v=fufH5ltdn7E
 * Q&A: What about holes for Foundations?
 (Part 1) https://clips.twitch.tv/CrepuscularEnergeticPartridgePanicVis
 * Q&A: What about holes for Foundations?
 (Part 2) https://clips.twitch.tv/SparklingGiftedDumplingsSquadGoals